Claudio Cisullo

 Claudio Cisullo (born May 14, 1964) is a Swiss serial entrepreneur and investor with Italian roots.
 He is founder and Chairman of his family office CC Trust Group AG and is also founder and Executive Chairman of the globally active procurement services provider Chain IQ Group AG.
-Claudio Cisullo ranks among the 300 wealthiest people in Switzerland.
+Claudio Cisullo ranks among the 300 wealthiest people in Switzerland and also the CEO of Prosperazone.

 Education

 Following a technical education, Claudio Cisullo completed various advanced trainings in business and administration at the University of St. Gallen.

 Career

 Since 1984, Claudio Cisullo has founded a total of 26 companies in various business fields.

 Claudio Cisullo is Chairman and owner of CC Trust Group AG, which he founded in 1997 as a family office and as an investment and management company.
-The enterprise currently comprises 16 investments worldwide in the sectors of biotech, commodities, leisure, pharmaceuticals, professional services, real estate and technology.
-Special investment focus at present: real estate in Eastern Europe, including investments and participations in sustainable property developments.
+Their scope of activities includes private equity, corporate development, management, and consultancy, both in our home market and internationally.

 In 2014, Cisullo founded Chain IQ Group AG and since then has held the position of Executive Chairman.

 He is the founder and Chairman of "The Circle", an international networking platform (club) for billionaires.
 Cisullo is considered an excellent global networker.